 The year after being undefeated and breaking records in track and field, he watched the movie Fame, and found a new hero in the character of ‘Leroy’, Gene Anthony Ray, and all he wanted to do was to dance.
 And he did so on scholarships in Toronto and in New York City, in Canada’s Wonderland’s Best of Broadway, and in dance companies such as Judith Marcuse’s Repertory Dance Company of Canada, Les Ballets Jazz de Montreal, and The National Tap Dance Company of Canada.

-When concert dancing ran it’s course, he branched out into musical theatre and the new world of singing, dancing and acting in ensemble and featured roles in shows such as A Chorus Line, Crazy for You, Sophisticated Ladies and at the Shaw Festival’s On the Town and Gentlemen Prefer Blondes and the Stratford Festival’s Kiss Me Kate.
-What was not expected was the opportunity to act in one of the most amazing plays of the times; Canadian Stage’s Angels in America: Millennium Approaches and Perestroika.
-The next big challenge was the opportunity to play ‘Mr. Bojangles’ in the U.S.National Tour of Fosse directed by Ann Reinking.
+He, later, branched out into musical theatre shows such as A Chorus Line, Crazy for You, and Sophisticated Ladies and in the Shaw Festival’s On the Town and Gentlemen Prefer Blondes and the Stratford Festival’s Kiss Me Kate.
+Then came Canadian Stage’s Angels in America: Millennium Approaches and Perestroika and, thereafter, the opportunity to play ‘Mr. Bojangles’ in the U.S. national tour of Fosse directed by Ann Reinking.

 In 2004 he became aware of the story of Josiah Henson.
 Moving to the Kingston, Ontario area in 2014, he met Charles Robertson.
 In collaboration with Charles, Cassel has created a one-person play, Josiah Henson: From Slave to Saviour, about the life of Josiah Henson.
 Cassel hopes that the triumphant life story of this quintessential hero Josiah Henson will inspire others, young and old, as it has touched and inspired him.